Subject Matter Eligibility for Mechanical Patents: Implications of American Axle, Abstractness, and Laws of Nature

 Mr. Bahr is a Deputy Commissioner for Patents.
 He serves as an authority on patent laws, rules, and examining practice and procedure, and provides administrative oversight and direction for the activities of the Office of Petitions, Office of Patent Legal Administration, Office of Patent Quality Assurance, Central Reexamination Unit, and Manual of Patent Examining Procedure staff.

-Mr. Christensen leads teams dedicated to responsive client focused service and oversees the workflow and provision of high quality work product to clients.
-He focuses his practice on assisting clients in protecting their inventions in both U.S. and foreign patent offices in a variety of technical fields, including consumer products, electrical power distribution and transmission, renewable energy, and optical measurement systems.
-Mr. Christensen also has significant experience in assisting clients in developing cost effective strategies for managing risk in their developing of new products, and the building and managing their IP portfolios.
-Before beginning his career as an IP attorney, Mr. Christensen was an engineer and product development manager, where he gained hands-on experience in leading multi-functional teams in developing commercial products using a wide range of manufacturing technologies such as additive manufacturing, 3D printing, high precision machining, and high volume manufacturing technologies.
-He is active in thought leadership, especially related to how technology is changing both manufacturing and legal business operations.
+Mr. Christensen’s IP practice focuses on assisting clients in protecting their inventions in both U.S. and foreign patent offices in a variety of technical fields, including optics, additive manufacturing, aerospace systems, consumer and industrial products, and renewable energy systems.
+He also has significant experience in assisting clients in developing cost effective strategies for managing risk in their developing of new products, and the building and managing their IP.
+Mr. Christensen further counsels startup to medium-sized clients in preparing their portfolios for investment financing and associated due diligence activities.
+He is active in thought leadership, especially related to how technology is changing both manufacturing and legal business operations and regularly presents at webinars and authors articles on a variety of law practice management and IP topics.

 Minority Chief Counsel Senate Judiciary Committee Subcommittee on Intellectual Property